PetalLifeStyle/petallifestyle/content/posts/Winter Skincare Checklist Keep Your Skin Happy Without Breaking the Bank/index.md

 </div>

+*Disclaimer: Some of the links in this post are affiliate links.
+If you make a purchase through these links, I may earn a small commission at no extra cost to you.
+Your support helps me continue to create content and share valuable resources with you!*

 # **2. Gentle Cleansing is Essential**

 **• Face and Body:** Swap harsh soaps for gentle, hydrating cleansers.
 Look for options with ceramides or oatmeal, like Round Lab 1025 Dokdo Cleanser or Etude House Soon Jung 6.5 Whip Cleanser.